Series Statement: Crowd Pleaser Series

 These lines of color draw imaginary paths of alignments between previously anonymous strangers.
 The paths of color illustrate a committed yet impersonal relationship between them.

-Privacy and anonymity no longer exist.
+Privacy and anonymity no longer exists.

 We are in the loneliness of the post-millennial world.